 I had a service station provide the normal maintenance and I can't figure out how to permanently delete the "Time For Regular Maintenance" indicator.
 I can't find a permanent solution in the owners manuel and I am sure that's because they want me going to the dealer for this service.
 Please help.

+4: Keep holding the trip reset button in for about 15 seconds, the amber triangle in the dash should start flashing.
 Release the trip reset button when it does.
 Turn ignition off, on, then back off.

 If that doesn't do it, you may have to see a dealer.
 Good luck.

 A 6ya expert can help you resolve that issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 The service is completely free and covers almost anything you can think of (from cars to computers, handyman, and even drones).

 click here to download the app (for users in the US for now) and get all the help you need.

 Posted on Jan 02, 2017